kylematsuda/BialkaliSpectrum.jl/docs/src/man/basics.md

     For field scans containing hundreds of points and many rotational levels, the amount of rows stored in the `DataFrame` can quickly become very large.
-    In these cases, it can sometimes speed up the calculation quite a bit to throw away the unneeded states as soon as possible, as shown in the previous example.
+    In these cases, it can sometimes speed up the calculation a bit to throw away the unneeded states as soon as possible, as is done in this example.

 As an example, let's plot the energies as a function of the electric field: